This guide walks you through how to use the Spring Cloud Gateway

 Creating A Simple Route

-The Spring Cloud Gateway uses routes in order to process requests to downstream services.
-In this guide we will route all of our requests to HTTPBin.
-Routes can be configured a number of ways but for this guide we will use the Java API provided by the Gateway.
+The Spring Cloud Gateway uses routes to process requests to downstream services.
+In this guide, we route all of our requests to HTTPBin.
+Routes can be configured a number of ways, but, for this guide, we use the Java API provided by the Gateway.

 To get started, create a new Bean